Billanas/Portfolio/README.md

 **Introduction**

 In this project, we perform a comprehensive analysis of Duolingo's stock to assess its risk and expected return.
 By calculating beta, we can evaluate the stock's sensitivity to market movements.
 Additionally, we apply the CAPM to estimate the appropriate required return for holding Duolingo's stock.
+For more information click [(here)](https://github.com/Billanas/Duolingo-Stock-Analysis-Beta-CAPM)

 **Capital Asset Pricing Model (CAPM)**